Hike Woody Gap to Jarrard Gap on the Appalachian Trail, catching stunning views from Preachers Rock on North Georgia’s Big Cedar Mountain.

-This 11.6 mile out-and-back hike departs Woody Gap, located just North of Dahlonega, following one of the most popular – and most beautiful – Georgia Appalachian Trail segments.
-The hike trails to beautiful summit views on Preachers Rock at Big Cedar Mountain, through rolling mountain ascents on meandering trail switchbacks, and through wildflower and fern-filled mountain gaps in the Blood Mountain Wilderness.
+This view-packed hike departs from Woody Gap, located just North of Dahlonega, following one of the most popular and most beautiful stretches of the Appalachian Trail in Georgia.
+The hike catches beautiful summit views on Preachers Rock at Big Cedar Mountain and rolls through mountain ascents on meandering trail switchbacks, wandering through wildflower and fern-filled mountain gaps in the lush, mountainous Blood Mountain Wilderness.

-And the Woody Gap trailhead is one of the most easily accessed on the Appalachian Trail in Georgia, adding to this hike’s popularity.
-The trail departs Woody Gap from a paved, just-off-highway parking area: it’s one of Georgia’s few AT trailheads with direct highway access and paved parking.
-(Leaving this same trailhead, the Appalachian Trail hikes west from Woody Gap to Ramrock Mountain, Gooch Gap and the Gooch Mountain shelter.)
+This is one beautiful hike, filled with lush, green forest, abundant warm-weather wildflowers, and some of North Georgia’s most exceptional summit views.
+And the trailhead is one of the most easily accessed on the Appalachian Trail in Georgia, adding to this hike’s popularity.
+The trail departs from a paved highway, one of Georgia’s few AT trailheads with direct highway access and ample parking.

 Appalachian Trail, Woody Gap to Jarrard Gap: the hike

 The hike departs from Woody Gap (view maps and driving directions), catching views of the nearby rolling Appalachians from the trailhead’s overlook south of Highway 60.
-After pausing to take in the view, the hike follows the Appalachian Trail north from the gap, meandering past trailside campsites and diving into a fern-filled deciduous forest, steadily gaining elevation over a series of switchbacks at .8 miles.
+After pausing to take in the view, the hike follows the Appalachian Trail north from the gap, meandering past several trailside campsites and diving into a fern-filled deciduous forest.
+The trail steadily gains elevation through a series of switchbacks at .8 mile.

 The trail crosses a spring just before reaching Jarrard Gap at 5.8 miles.
-From here, the Appalachian Trail continues north towards Blood Mountain, passing a large group campsite on trail left.
-The Jarrard Trail departs left, hiking 1.15 miles to the glassy mountaintop waters of Lake Winfield Scott.
-Hike this trail in Spring to catch wildflowers, like the trillium above, carpeting the forest floor near Jarrard Gap.
+From here, the Appalachian Trail continues north towards Blood Mountain, passing a large group campsite on the trail’s left.
+The Jarrard Trail departs to the left, hiking 1.15 miles to the glassy mountaintop waters of Lake Winfield Scott.
+Wildflowers, including native trillium, carpet the forest floor near Jarrard Gap in late spring.

-This hike turns around, hiking south to retrace its steps on the AT over Big Cedar Mountain, reaching the Woody Gap trailhead at 11.6 miles.
+This hike turns around, hiking south to retrace its steps on the AT over Big Cedar Mountain, reaching the trailhead at 11.6 miles and completing the adventure.

 Excellent campsites dot this hike’s length, including campsites near the stunning, long-range views at the Big Cedar Mountain summit.
-Backpack in to one of the many campsites along the Appalachian Trail (view the trail map for locations) – or camp at Woody Gap at one of the sites near the parking area.
-All campsites on the Appalachian Trail are first-come, first-camp.
-Plan your hike to grab a campsite early for the best pick of sites – and be prepared to backpack further than planned if your choice site is already taken.
+Backpack to one of the many campsites along the Appalachian Trail (view the trail map for locations) – or camp at one of the sites near the parking area.
+All campsites on the Appalachian Trail are first-come, first-camp, so start your hike early the best pick of the campsites.

-The campsites are located in the Blood Mountain Wilderness, where black bear have been recently active.
+The campsites are located in the Blood Mountain Wilderness, where black bear are active.
 Overnight food storage in a bear-resistant canister is required at campsites on the Appalachian Trail from Jarrard Gap to Neels Gap from March 1 through June 1.
-Use of a bear-resistant canister is recommended year round throughout the Blood Mountain Wilderness, including Big Cedar Mountain and Woody Gap.
-And likewise, due to heavy campsite use near Blood Mountain, campfires are prohibited on the AT from Jarrard Gap to Neels Gap.
+(Need one?
+We’ve got them in stock at our Trailful Outdoor Co. shop.)
+And due to heavy campsite use near Blood Mountain, campfires are prohibited on the AT from Jarrard Gap to Neels Gap.